Vlad Batrîncea

-Vlad Batrîncea (born 31 March 1981) is a Moldovan politician who currently serves as Deputy Speaker of the Parliament of the Republic of Moldova (since November 2019).
-He has been the executive secretary of the Party of Socialists of the Republic of Moldova (PSRM) since 2019 and the de facto leader of the party since January 2022.
+Vlad Batrîncea (born 31 March 1981) is a Moldovan politician who currently serves as Vice President of the Parliament of Moldova (since November 2019).
+He was the executive secretary of the Party of Socialists of the Republic of Moldova (PSRM) and the de facto leader of the party from 2022 to 2023.

 Career

 Education

 Batrincea was registered at the Faculty of History and philosophy of Moldovan State University in 1999.
 After the first year of studies he was expelled due to overdue and absent hours.
 He followed his studies at Slavonic University in Moldova, where he took his master's degree in international law.
 Batrîncea is also a chess player.

 Political career

 He was a Member of the Party of Communists of the Republic of Moldova until 2011.
 In that year he was part of Igor Dodon's group that left the communists, setting up the Party of Socialists of the Republic of Moldova.
 In PSRM, Batrîncea has been on a rapid rise, becoming a Member of the Republican Committee of the PSRM, a Member of the party's political Executive Committee, and since June 2013 – executive secretary of the party.

 In the parliamentary elections of 30 November 2014 in the Republic of Moldova, he ran for the post of deputy from PSRM, being the 7th in the list, and therefore won the mandate of deputy in the Parliament of the Republic of Moldova.
 Since March 9, 2019, he has been a member, from the PSRM fraction, in the Parliament of the Republic of Moldova.
-On 9 June 2019, Vlad Batrincea was elected President of the PSRM fraction in the Parliament.
+On 9 June 2019, Vlad Batrîncea was elected President of the PSRM fraction in the Parliament.